Involutive Markov categories and the quantum de Finetti theorem: Pictures

-So the desired bijection holds with $E = \mathbb{C}$ both at the level of generalized morphisms and at the level of generalized deterministic morphisms.
-It is also easy to see that the colimit is preserved by $- \odot E$ for any pre-C*-algebra $E$.
-By direct check, this bijection restricts to $*$-homomorphisms, which are the deterministic generalized morphisms.
+So the desired bijection holds with $E = \mathbb{C}$ both at the level of generalized morphisms and at the level of generalized deterministic morphisms (which are the $*$-homomorphisms, \cref{ex:homnotbound}).
+To check that the colimit is preserved by $- \odot E$ for any pre-C*-algebra $E$, recall that $\colim_F (A_F\odot E) \cong \left(\colim_F A_F\right) \odot E$ in the category of vector spaces since $-\odot E$ is a left adjoint endofunctor (\cite[Application 2.6.2]{weibel1994homological}).
+By construction, this isomorphism is compatible with the induced multiplication and involution on both sides.
+In other words, it is a $*$-isomorphism, and in particular it induces a bijection between $*$-homomorphisms out of either side.